Janesville, Iowa: History

 Janesville was founded in 1849 by John T. Barrick, a Quaker and abolitionist who had relocated to Iowa from Ohio.
 According to the book, "The Janesvillians, Volumes I and II" by Maxine Leonard, John T. Barrick built the first mill and frame house in the area.
 He platted the town of Janesville, which he named in honor of his wife, Jane McPherson Barrick.
+A post office was established in 1854.

 It has been established that a tunnel once existed under the business district of Janesville.
 The tunnel ran between basements and below buildings on both sides of Janesville's Main Street, crossing below the street in the center of town and continuing westward to the Cedar River.
 One branch of the tunnel continued northward, connecting to the site of Fort John, a shelter built to protect settlers during the Ho-Chunk uprising in June, 1854.
 The tunnel terminated in the basement of the home of Abel Crail, who later served in Union Army in the American Civil War, and was the first Commander of Janesville Post No. 172, Grand Army of the Republic.
 According to local legend, the Barricks and other townsfolk sympathetic to their cause aided in the escape of runaway slaves as part of the Underground Railroad.
 Slaves were moved through Janesville from Grinnell and continued to Decorah and into southeastern Minnesota.
-The tunnel has since been filled in and no longer exists, so some say.
-It is questioned by others whether or not this is true.
+The tunnel has since been filled in and no longer exists.
 People claim to have seen these tunnels and that in fact they still exist to this day.